-Scheuermann’s Disease is also known as juvenile kyphosis.
-It is a disorder of thoracic or thoracolumbar region of the vertebral column in which the child feels severe backache along with kyphosis of the spinal column.
+Scheuermann’s Disease is also known as juvenile kyphosis or Scheuermann kyphosis.
+It is a disorder of the thoracic or thoracolumbar region of the vertebral column in which the child feels severe back pain along with kyphosis of the spinal column.

 Classification of Scheuermann’s Disease

 This disease is classified into the following two types:

 - Type 1 – This involves only the thoracic spine, manifesting as thoracic kyphosis.

 - Type 2 – This variety can present as increased kyphosis and involves both the lower part of the thoracic vertebral column as well as the lumbar spine.